HarperDB/documentation/docs/applications/README.md

 }
 ```
 And a POST request to /CustomDog/<dog-id> would call this `post` method.
 The Resource class then automatically tracks changes you make to your resource instances and saves those changes when this transaction is committed (again these methods are automatically wrapped in a transaction and committed once the request handler is finished).
 So when you push data on to the `tricks` array, this will be recorded and persisted when this method finishes and before sending a response to the client.

+The `post` method automatically marks the current instance as being update.
+However, you can also explicitly specify that you are changing a resource by calling the `update()` method.
+If you want to modify a resource instance that you retrieved through a `get()` call (like `Breed.get()` call above), you can call its `update()` method to ensure changes are saved (and will be committed in the current transaction).

 We can also define custom authorization capabilities.
 For example, we might want to specify that only the owner of a dog can make updates to a dog.
 We could add logic to our `post` method or `put` method to do this, but we may want to separate the logic so these methods can be called separately without authorization checks.
 The [Resource API](../reference/resource.md) defines `allowRead`, `allowUpdate`, `allowCreate`, and `allowDelete`, or to easily configure individual capabilities.
 For example, we might do this:
 ```javascript